meszdav/blog/content/tests/f1-playground/index.md

 ## Summary

 I built a very simple streamlit app where the user can enter a prompt for getting telemetry data from two F1 drivers.
-I learned a dozen of things, such as how to use LangChain with OpenAI, how to build custom tools, the basic concepts how to build LLM based applications
+I learned a dozen of things, such as how to use LangChain with OpenAI, how to build custom tools, the basic concepts how to build LLM based applicationsa